 When it comes to archaeology, few places in the UK have more to offer than Winchester.
 It was Roman Venta Belgarum (the market place of the Belgii tribe) and the Anglo-Saxon capital of the Kingdom of Wessex.
 These days, Winchester is better known for its outstanding medieval architecture and institutions, including the splendid Cathedral, Bishop's Palace and Winchester College.
 Along with regional monuments such as Stonehenge and Fishbourne Roman villa, these provide a rich teaching resource located within easy travelling distance from the University.

-However, we do not just focus on our immediate environs; our staff are currently working as far afield as Africa, the Caribbean, a number of Mediterranean countries and the Caucasus, as well as in the UK and continental Europe.
+Our academics are currently working as far afield as the Caribbean and the Caucasus, as well as locally, UK-wide and in continental Europe.
 Students have the opportunity to join staff on several of these research projects (find out more).

-The Department is the home for a range of humanities-, science- and vocationally-based undergraduate Archaeology programmes.
+The Department is the home for a growing range of humanities-, science- and vocation-based undergraduate Archaeology programmes, and from 2017-18, we offer a BA in Anthropology.

-We run two Masters programmes, while research students are accepted in any subject area for which we have staff expertise.
+We run three Master's programmes, while research students are accepted in any subject area for which we have staff expertise.

 Quality and Satisfaction

-In the most recent Quality Assurance Agency audit of university archaeology teaching, we were one of only four departments to be awarded the maximum 24/24 grade.
+In the most recent Quality Assurance Agency audit of university Archaeology teaching, we were one of only four departments to be awarded the maximum 24/24 grade, while in the most recent National Student Survey, Archaeology achieved 100% overall satisfaction.